Last Updated on October 13, 2024 by Dawn Head

-Natural Wonders of North America – If you live a sustainable life and try to encourage your children to keep the environment top of mind, too, you know how important it is to appreciate Mother Nature.
+If you live a sustainable life and try to encourage your children to keep the environment top of mind, too, you know how important it is to appreciate Mother Nature.
+One of the best ways to do this, and remind yourselves why you make daily eco-friendly decisions, is to spend time in natural surroundings.

 Natural Wonders of North America to Visit

 North America is full of beautiful, awe-inspiring places, so you don’t have to travel too far to witness such splendor.
+Check out some of these American and Canadian natural wonders on your next close-to-home vacation.

 Niagara Falls, Canada/USA

 Niagara Falls is one of the most iconic waterfall systems in the world and always worth visiting.
+It is located on the border between Canada and the United States.

 Made up of three distinct waterfalls, the American Falls, Horseshoe Falls, and Bridal Veil Falls, this phenomenon is famous because of the amount of water that cascades over the crestline of the falls each minute.

-During these days, you can get up close to the natural wonder on a boat run by Hornblower Niagara Cruises, or for a different angle, enjoy the Journey Behind the Falls experience that takes visitors through a bedrock tunnel running behind Horseshoe Falls.
+There are multiple ways to get a good look at Niagara Falls.
+You can get up close to the natural wonder on a boat run by Hornblower Niagara Cruises, or for a different angle, enjoy the Journey Behind the Falls experience that takes visitors through a bedrock tunnel running behind Horseshoe Falls.

 Another option is to take a ride on the Niagara SkyWheel, a Ferris wheel that provides excellent views over the Falls.
+There are many tour operators with different options.

 Everglades National Park, USA

+In America, a fascinating natural wonder in Florida is the Everglades National Park.
 This park is the largest subtropical wilderness in the nation and extends to almost 1.5 million acres.

+Here you’ll find a mind-blowing array of flora and fauna, including many rare and endangered species.
 On a trip to the World Heritage Site, look for creatures such as sea turtles, manatees, the American crocodile, American alligator, and Florida panther.

 The park is also home to many birds, including bald eagles, wood storks, the Everglades snail kite, and the Cape Sable seaside sparrow.